Frequently Asked Questions

 Are you available on weekends?

 No, spending time with my family and friends on the weekends is very important to my overall well-being and that of my daughters.
-I want to make creating and cultivating time with the people I love a priority since it is a privilege that my own mother did not have as she worked throughout the week and on weekends away from home in order to support my siblings and me.
+I want to make creating and cultivating time with the people I love a priority since it is a privilege that my own mother did not have as she worked throughout the week and on weekends away from home to support my siblings and me.
 Taking time to rest is a privilege that my ancestors worked tirelessly to allow me to have.
 Additionally, I will not respond to calls, messages, or emails starting at 2 p.m. on Friday.
-However, I will do my best to respond within 48 business hours (Monday - Friday).
+However, I will do my best to respond within 48 business hours (Tuesday - Friday).

 What should I ask my insurance company?